KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling-Article.md

 # Styling

+@Metadata {

+    @PageImage(
+        purpose: card,
+        source: "Page",
+        alt: "Page icon"
+    )

+    @PageColor(blue)
+}

 This article describes the KeyboardKit styling engine.

 While native iOS keyboards provide few ways to customize the look and feel, KeyboardKit keyboards can be customized to great extent.

 [KeyboardKit Pro][Pro] unlocks a theme engine and many themes.
-More information about Pro features can be found at the end of this article.
+Information about Pro features can be found at the end of this article.